 Another barcode scanning app designed for inventory management and tracking, BarCloud Pro is a cloud-based app available to BarCloud customers.
 It allows you to view inventory levels across multiple locations in real-time and update levels with the touch of a button.
 However, there is a price tag attached on top of the fee you have to pay for your BarCloud account.
 It also isn't designed with a single industry in mind, so you may not get the tailored experience you're looking for.

 3. Scan to Spreadsheet

 If you don't have a dedicated inventory tracking system, but don't want to manually check off inventory levels, this might be the right scanner app for you.
 Scan to Spreadsheet lets you create and update spreadsheets right through the app.
 These can be used for full counts, cycle counts, demand planning, and more.
 However, this type of inventory control should only be performed if you have a relatively small inventory as the risk of human error still exists.
 It can even be paired with a Google sheets inventory template.

 Unsurprisingly, Inventory Control is an app built with business users in mind.
 It lets you customize your data by taking and uploading photos of your products with each scan and categorizing them by department, color, and more.
 You can also scan by UPC code, SKU number, serial number, part number, and more.
 The main drawback is that the user experience is definitely not the easiest to navigate, and it may not be able to be integrated with any existing tracking software you use.

 5. QR Code Reader

-If you're just looking for a basic scanner app that will give you information about the products you're scanning, this is the one for you.
+If you're just looking for a basic scanner app that will give you information about the products you're scanning--whether wholesale products or finished goods--this is the one for you.
 It lets you scan barcodes, QR codes, PDFs, bar business cards, and more.
 You can even create a custom QR code in the app.
 However, that's all the app does, so it's not particularly valuable for inventory tracking or updating your stock levels.

 Barcode Stock Control App